Masters of the Universe (comics): DC Comics minicomics (1982)

-When the "Wave 2" minicomics were produced by DC Comics.
-They changed many aspects from the original 4 booklets.
-Written by Cary Cohn and illustrated by Mark Texeira.
+Cohn did not continue the same canon set in the first four minicomics.
 He-Man no longer is a wandering barbarian, but resides at the Royal Palace and is supported by allies such as Man-At-Arms (the Eternian master of weapons) whom DC changed to be the adoptive father to Teela.
 Skeletor finds one half of the Power Sword, the key to Castle Grayskull.
-He-Man received the other half from the Sorceress, and must prevent Skeletor from linking the two halves and gaining access to the castle.
+He-Man received the other half from the Sorceress and must prevent Skeletor from linking the two halves and gaining access to the castle.
 DC Comics introduced many new elements like a King and Queen, the Royal Palace, as well as more scifi-themed villains, such as Trap Jaw, to the stories.